shekhar-shubhendu/squid-py/README.md

 ocean = OceanContractsWrapper(host='http://localhost', port=8545, config_path='config.ini')
 ocean.init_contracts()
 ```
-If you do not pass the config_path the wrapper will use the default values.
+If you do not pass the config_path you can pass using $CONFIG_FILE environment variable.
 After that you have to init the contracts.
 And you can start to use the methods in the different contracts.

 You will find as well two methods that allow you to register and consume an asset.